 Rats and mice will quickly take advantage of any source of food or shelter.
-These rodents will consume any food discarded by humans, and they can fit through the tiniest of openings to access your home.
+These rodents consume food discarded by humans, and they can fit through the tiniest of openings to access your home.
 Learn how to eliminate these pests from your home, and prevent them from returning.

 The most common rodent pathways are sill ledges, fence rails, foundations, electrical wires, pipes, tree branches and conduits.
 Inspect your home, outbuildings and landscape for these rodent signs: droppings, gnaw marks and burrows.